FAQ | recommended

 Try to get a sense of whether or not you are a 'good fit'.

-and many places in between.
+Studio policies vary.
 Ideally, you should be comfortable

 with the policy.
 Is there a set schedule and if so, is payment